 Water Treatment Services is a leading independent UK water treatment company offering a full range of expert services for the management of closed systems, closed loop heating, cooling and closed circuit chilled water systems.

 Our closed loop water treatment solutions address the problems of corrosion, fouling, biofouling and scaling that affect the reliability and performance of closed circuit and closed loop water systems.

-Our specialist services for closed circuit water systems are delivered by in-field experts who combine the latest high performance closed loop water treatment chemicals, equipment and controllers to help reduce costs, save energy, enhance operational efficiency and reliability, and extend asset lifecycles.
+Our specialist services for closed circuit water systems are delivered by in-field experts who combine the latest high performance closed loop water treatment techniques to help reduce costs, save energy, enhance operational efficiency and reliability, and extend asset lifecycles.

 Expert Closed System & Closed Loop Water Treatment Solutions

 Our specialist closed loop and closed circuit water treatment solutions include:

 Full National UK Coverage